FILL YOUR HEART WITH IRELAND

 Another reason for the record number of visitors has to do with the steady growth of direct flights into Ireland.
 In New England, Aer Lingus flies to Dublin and Shannon from Logan International Airport in Boston, MA, and also has a seasonal flight from Bradley International Airport in Hartford, CT.

-For the third straight year, Delta Air Lines is offering seasonal direct flights between Boston and Dublin from March 30 through October 25.
-And finally, Norwegian is flying to Dublin, Shannon and Cork from T. F. Green Airport in Providence, RI.
+For the fourth straight year, Delta Air Lines is offering seasonal direct flights between Boston and Dublin.

 Newgrange (World Heritage Site) Stone Age (Neolithic) monument, Boyne Valley, Co.
 Meath